Raj Bisaria: Director and designer

 Raj Bisaria was also a stage director with a grounding in both the western classics and contemporary dramatic works.

 Raj Bisaria tried to ensure that the dramatic and performing arts conform to a professional discipline and communicate through a new aesthetic medium.
 His plays are concerned with men-women relationships and social issues of special concern to him.
 Through the productions of European and Indian plays from 1966 onwards, Bisaria presented a wide spectrum of contemporary world drama as director and designer.

 Largely using his own devices and creative expression he began his work in English and then to use Hindustani as the spoken medium of expression from 1973.
 He encouraged folk theatre in the Uttar Pradesh local genre known as the Nautanki.

 In 1972, he took a major shift in his emphasis from modern Euro-American productions to plays in Hindi of modern Indian playwrights: Mohan Rakesh, Badal Sircar, Adya Rangacharya, Dharamvir Bharti, Shesh and Mohit Chatterjee.

 Over the years, Raj Bisaria produced and directed over 75 theatre productions.
 In addition he supervised, produced/directed a large number of productions in the Bhartendu Academy of Dramatic Arts from 1975 to 1986 and later on; and also in National School of Drama and for its Repertory Company.

 His major productions have included Maxwell Anderson's Barefoot in Athens; Shakespeare's Julius Caesar, Macbeth, Othello, King Lear; George Bernard Shaw's Candida; Harold Pinter's The Caretaker; Sartre's In Camera; Ionesco's The Lesson; Strindberg's The Father, Jean Anouilh's Antigone; and various plays of Chekhov, Ionesco, Tennessee Williams, Shaffer and others.
 His major productions of Indian plays have included Dharamvir Bharati's Andha Yug, Badal Sircar's Baqi Itihas, Adya Rangacharya's Suno Janmejaya, Elkunchwar's Garbo, Mohan Rakesh's Aadhe-Adhure and Mohit Chatterjee's Guinea Pig.

 Criticism

 Critics found Ann Jellicoe's The Knack revolting and Sartre's In Camera and Ionesco's The Lesson too demanding.
 The TAW team has a group of permanent actors, with other interested parties for different productions.

 Lack of men and material compelled Raj Bisaria to stage Othello with only four characters.
-And yet it was a memorable performance.
-The persistent efforts of Raj Bisaria have yielded results.
+And yet it was a performance.
+The efforts of Raj Bisaria have yielded results.